×

 When we asked expats and global nomads about their social experiences in The Hague, they replied:

 "Expats, retirees and digital nomads living in The Hague typically have an active social life.
 There are many opportunities to meet people from all over the world, as well as locals, through various clubs, organizations, and events.
 Expats often join international clubs and organizations, such as the International Women's Club of The Hague, which offers a variety of activities and events.
 Digital nomads can find a community of like-minded people through coworking spaces, such as The Hague Tech, which also offers networking events and workshops.
-Retirees can join local clubs and organizations, such as the Expat Seniors Club, which offers activities such as day trips, lectures, and social gatherings," remarked one expat living in The Hague.
+Retirees can join local clubs and organizations, such as the Expat Seniors Club, which offers activities such as day trips, lectures, and social gatherings," said one expat.

 "The Hague is a vibrant city with a lively social scene.
 There are plenty of bars, clubs, and restaurants to explore, as well as a variety of cultural events and activities to enjoy.
 The city is also home to a number of festivals throughout the year, such as the International Film Festival and the King's Day celebrations.
 The Hague also has a thriving music scene, with a variety of live music venues and festivals.
-Additionally, the city is home to a number of parks and green spaces, making it a great place to relax and enjoy the outdoors," remarked one expat living in The Hague.
+Additionally, the city is home to a number of parks and green spaces, making it a great place to relax and enjoy the outdoors," mentioned an expat living in The Hague.

 What advice to expats in The Hague have about housing?

 "Expats in The Hague recommend researching the different neighborhoods in the city to find the best fit for your lifestyle.
 It is also important to consider the cost of living in the area, as well as the availability of public transportation.
 Additionally, it is wise to look into the rental market and compare prices before signing a lease.
 It is also recommended to use a reputable real estate agent to help with the process.
-Finally, it is important to be aware of the local laws and regulations regarding renting and leasing in The Hague," mentioned an expat living in The Hague.
+Finally, it is important to be aware of the local laws and regulations regarding renting and leasing in The Hague," said an expat in The Hague.

 What are medical services in The Hague like?